 2010: For the first time in 25 years, Captain James DeWolf's carriage is included in the Bristol 4th of July Parade.

 2019: The 30th Anniversary of the Friends of Linden Place is celebrated!

 The DeWolf Family and the Slave Trade

-The DeWolf brothers of Bristol, Rhode Island, were introduced to the slave trade by their Uncle Simeon Potter, a well-known slave trader and privateer.
+The DeWolf family of Bristol, Rhode Island, were introduced to the slave trade by their Uncle Simeon Potter, a well-known slave trader and privateer.
 From 1784 to 1807, the DeWolfs sent 88 ships to Africa in the Triangle Trade, making them the largest slave trading family in Rhode Island.

 Rhode Island was unique in that it had few raw materials to sell to Britain, so the profits gained from the slave trade allowed its citizens to purchase the desired goods made in England.
 Some of the items traded were beads, bread, fabric, guns and gunpowder, muskets, onions, snuff, tallow, and tar.
 Rhode Island rum was a prized item for trade in Africa, and Bristol distillers produced some of the best.
 African kings gave Rhode Island slave traders the title, "rum men."

 Rhode Island slave traders went to Ghana, on the west coast of Africa, to purchase captive Africans who were sold to plantation owners in the West Indies and the Americas.
 The worldwide desire for sugar, coffee, cotton, rice, and tobacco, guaranteed the continuance of this "unrighteous traffic."
 The African slaves worked long hours under difficult conditions, surviving only eight or ten years, securing the constant need to replenish their numbers.